Stranger in Town (Toto song)

+Live performances

 The song was performed live during the 1985 Isolation tour as well as during the first leg of the subsequent Fahrenheit tour in October–November 1986 before being dropped for the second (European) leg of the tour.
-It then only resurfaced in the band's live set in 2015-16 (on the Toto XIV tour) and again in 2018 (40 Trips around the Sun tour).
+It then only resurfaced in the band's live set in 2015–16 (on the Toto XIV tour) and again in 2018 (40 Trips around the Sun tour).

 Music video

-The music video (filmed in black and white and directed by Steve Barron) and lyrics to the song are based on the film Whistle Down The Wind, about an escaped convict who runs into a group of children that mistake him for Jesus.
+The music video (filmed in black and white and directed by Steve Barron) and lyrics to the song are based on the film Whistle Down the Wind, about an escaped convict who runs into a group of children who mistake him for Jesus.
 Actor Brad Dourif plays the convict, and new member Fergie Frederiksen appears as a murder victim.
 Dourif and Toto would also work on the movie Dune that same year.
 The band only appears briefly in the music video at the 2 minute 30 second mark of the song.
 In 1985, the video was nominated at the MTV Music Video Awards for Best Direction.